 Both lines of research contribute to our knowledge of Latino children and families and guide our understanding of how to leverage the strengths within this growing populations of students.
 The disciplinary foundation of my intellectual identity is developmental psychology.
 My research relies on a range of methodological approaches, from regression based quantitative methods, such as HLM and SEM, to qualitative methods, such as case-studies and grounded theory.
 Regardless of method, my research has an applied focus with the objective of improving the lives of children, particularly in underserved populations.

 - Parenting and Cultural Practices in the Home

 Sample Recent Publications

-Palacios, N. (2011).
-Reading and math trajectories of Latino preschoolers from low-income families at school entry.
-Forthcoming in C. García Coll and A. Marks (Eds.), Is Becoming an American a Developmental Risk?
+Palacios, N. (2012).
+The development of an immigrant advantage in the early school trajectories of Latino preschoolers from low-income immigrant families: The role of language and context.
+In C. García Coll and A. Marks (Eds.), Is Becoming an American a Developmental Risk?
 Washington, DC: American Psychological Association (APA) Books.